 need to be addressed in the printmaking and design

-- Keep the printmaking studio clean and well ordered.
+- Keep the printmaking studio and design facilities clean and

 - Perform other duties as assigned by the supervisor.